MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ```

 ## Configuring Protection API in C++ to use AD RMS

+If you've deployed the mobile device extension DNS SRV record and plan to pass in a user's user principal name or email address, [follow the instructions for using an identity](#update-the-protectionenginesettings-to-use-ad-rms-with-an-identity).

+If you don't have the mobile device extension DNS SRV record, or won't have an identity at runtime, [follow the explicit endpoint instructions](#update-the-protectionenginesettings-to-use-ad-rms-with-an-explicit-endpoint).

 ### Set the ProtectionEngine::Settings to use AD RMS with an Identity